Why Don't More People Do Affiliate Marketing? Featured image

 This knowledge gap is a significant hurdle, but it’s not insurmountable.
 There are countless resources available for those willing to learn, including online courses, webinars, blogs, and forums dedicated to the art and science of affiliate marketing.
 However, the initial overwhelm can be a strong deterrent, leading many to conclude that affiliate marketing is too complex and not worth the effort to learn.

-In the following sections, we’ll delve deeper into the other factors that contribute to why more people don’t engage in affiliate marketing, and how those who are determined can navigate these challenges.
+In the following sections, we’ll look deeper into the other factors that contribute to why more people don’t engage in affiliate marketing, and how those who are determined can navigate these challenges.

 Embarking on an affiliate marketing venture is akin to planting a garden; it requires patience, care, and most importantly, time before you can reap the rewards.
 The misconception of affiliate marketing as a quick and easy source of income often leads to disillusionment when the reality of the investment of time and effort required becomes apparent.